agya09/agya09/README.md

 # Namaste :pray:

-## Hy I am Agya Pathak.
+## Hello, This is Agya.
-I am a student of Computer Science and Information Technology.
-I am a learner.
-I am developing my career in Web Development and Designing.
+Student of Computer Science and Information Technology at Prithvi Narayan Campus, Tribhuwan University.
+I am keen on web development as well as app development.
+I am practising php, java, django, flutter and bootstrap.

 - 📫 my Contact Details: